 Our curriculum has been developed to encourage pupils to build on previous learning and through stimulating, language-rich environments, broaden their vocabulary.
 Pupils have wider opportunities through workshops, visits and visitors to enhance their learning.
 At the same time, staff demonstrate high expectations of pupils who are encouraged to ask big questions, explain their reasoning which helps to deepen their knowledge and understanding.

 At Trawden, we build the talents in our pupils and actively encourage them to have high aspirations to fulfil their potential.
 Our older pupils follow the Raising Aspirations programme through which, they aim to recognise their aspirations for the next step in their learning journey.
 The Primary Futures, Raising Aspirations Programme is part of our commitment to the enrichment of pupils’ academic lives.
 It connects our pupils with inspirational, diverse volunteers from a range of careers, who show how what they are learning at school can lead to an interesting, exciting future.

 At Trawden, we ensure that our Subject leaders have high expectations and support staff in the implementation of each subject.
 They consistently monitor and evaluate the progression of skills and standard of work by discussions with teachers and pupils, scrutiny of pupils’ work and reviewing data and other evidence of learning.
-This information is regularly feedback to staff, governors and parents through Subject Situation Reports, Curriculum Newspapers and formal reports to parents.
+This information is regularly fedback to staff, governors and parents through Subject Reports and formal reports to parents.

 At Trawden, we focus on engaging all learners and ensure that they develop their detailed knowledge and skills across the curriculum.
 We capture learning through work, observations and photographs, which are displayed alongside pupils work and through floorbooks.